Top-Homework/lab08/README.md

 # lab08
 Simple assembly program that counts the number of 1's in a binary string.
 This program can be made more efficient.
-This program has only been tested using Keil uVision5 using the Keil simulator.
+This program has only been tested on Keil uVision5 using the Keil simulator.

 ## Table of Contents
 * [Description of Assignment](#description-of-assignment)